naninovel/docs/docs/guide/localization.md

 ![Localization Tool](https://i.gyazo.com/5c6b023cbf4617f44102593f13131571.png)

 First, select path to the locale folder where to store the generated localization resources.
-Make sure you've selected an actual locale folder (e.g. `Resources/Localization/ja-JP`) and not just the *localization resources root*.
+Make sure you've selected an actual locale folder (eg, `Resources/Localization/ja-JP`) and not just the *localization resources root*.
+Label under the property field will indicate when a valid output locale folder is selected displaying name of the selected localization target.

 Enabling "Try update" property will attempt to preserve any currently existing localization resources; when disabled all the existing localization resources at the specified path will be lost.

 Enabling "Localize text" will also generate [managed text](/guide/managed-text.md) localization documents.
+When enabled, "Text Folder" property will appear allowing to specify path to the source managed text documents (`Assets/Resources/Text` by default).
+It's possible to set the path to a folder containing localized version of text documents to generate a localization variant that is using a non-source language.

 Press "Generate" button to create (update) the localization resources.